 UPDATE: Expanded CEBA eligibility program is open now on June 26, 2020.

 - Apply on your bank’s (financial institution) website

-- Application will be directed to CEBA website, where applicants need to complete the application by submitting supporting documents.
+- The application will be directed to the CEBA website, where applicants need to complete the application by submitting supporting documents.

 If your application is successful, your bank will be notified.